The 8 principles of The Data Protection Act & GDPR

 Lawfulness, fairness and transparency

-The revised first principle of DPA 2018 mandates the organisations and controllers to be working in 100% transparent manner while seeking the individuals for data collection, processing and protection.
+The revised first principle of DPA 2018 mandates that organisations and controllers work in a 100% transparency manner while seeking individuals for data collection, processing and protection.

-They must deliver the data collection purposes in clear and plain language to address the data subjects’ consent and individual rights on personal data collection.
+They must deliver the data collection purposes in clear and plain language to address the data subjects’ consent and individual rights regarding personal data collection.

 Purpose limitation